davidjnovak/word-hunt/README.md

 ## Environment Setup
-1. Copy the .env file from slack
+1. Copy the .env file from the slack channel #word-hunt-project
 2. Do not commit your .env file to version control